Preference Formation and Communication

 “Preference Formation,” with Arthur Lupia, Annual Review of Political Science 3: 1-24, 2000.
 PDF

-“Segmented Representation: The Reagan White House and Disproportionate Responsiveness,” with Lawrence R. Jacobs, in Peter Enns and Christopher Wlezien, eds., Who Gets Represented?, New York: Russell Sage Foundation, Forthcoming.
-DOC
+“Segmented Representation: The Reagan White House and Disproportionate Responsiveness,” with Lawrence R. Jacobs, in Peter K. Enns and Christopher Wlezien, eds., Who Gets Represented?, New York: Russell Sage Foundation, 2011.
+PDF

 “Campaign Communications in U.S. Congressional Elections,” with Martin Kifer, and Michael Parkin, American Political Science Review 103: 343-366, 2009.
 PDF